min2ha/ukwa-site/content/target/71864/index.en.md

   "subject": "Brexit"
 }

-# Trades Union Congress (TUC): A jobs and rights-first Brexit

 Crashing out of Europe without a plan risked many hard-won rights at work, and the thousands of good jobs that relied on trade.
 If we were to end up with a “no deal” Brexit, workers would be the ones who pick up the tab.